chrissix666/Jellyfin-Autoscroll-Button/README.md

 You may adjust the following values directly in the script:

-js
 const speeds = [0.03, 0.06, 0.2];      // Scroll speed presets
 const delayStates = [0, 1, 3, 5, 10];  // Top delay options in seconds
 const bottomDelay = 3000;               // Bottom pause in milliseconds

 ---